 This Master's programme is designed for Mathematics or Informatics bachelors who do not necessarily have graduated from the University of Sofia.
-The former does not provide preliminary knowledge in Computer Linguistics.
-It aims at students‘ specializing in Computer Linguistics theory and applications at the level of the best analogous programmes in the world.
+The former does not provide preliminary knowledge in Computational Linguistics.
+It aims at students‘ specializing in Computational Linguistics theory and applications at the level of the best analogous programmes in the world.
 Graduates of the programme will have undergone a solid theoretical training aimed at non-trivial applications, which in itself ensures their good professional realization.

 The programme is aimed at students willing to receive an in-depth training on the fundamental areas of Computational Linguistics: Automata and Computability, Structures and Algorithms, Probabilities and Statistics, Mathematical Logic, General Linguistics.
-Along with the acquisition of a rich variety of fundamental knowledge, a thorough study of the theoretical foundations and technologies of the most important modern applications of Computer Linguistics is also sought after: machine translation, search and retrieval of information, presentation of knowledge, etc.
+Along with the acquisition of a rich variety of fundamental knowledge, a thorough study of the theoretical foundations and technologies of the most important modern applications of Computational Linguistics is also sought after: machine translation, search and retrieval of information, presentation of knowledge, etc.

 The compulsory courses in the programme provide an in-depth preparation in the world of concepts that model the underlying language phenomena.
 Elective courses are aimed at studying specialized theories and methods for implementing a number of common specific applications.
 The programme also includes two compulsory practices in which students study the functioning and management of specific modern systems of computer linguistics.